Knoxville Tub to Shower Conversions

 Half bath remodel with modern vanity, updated toilet, and new flooring

-A half bath remodel cost is typically lower than a full or small bathroom remodel because there’s no shower or tub involved.
+A guest bathroom remodel in knoxville, cost is typically lower than a full or small bathroom remodel because there’s no shower or tub involved.
 These projects focus on surface upgrades and visual impact rather than waterproofing systems and heavy plumbing work.

-As a general range, most powder room remodels fall between $6k–$9k, depending on material choices, fixture quality, and whether any plumbing or flooring repairs are needed.
+As a general range, most guest bathroom remodels fall between $6k–$9k, depending on material choices, fixture quality, and whether any plumbing or flooring repairs are needed.

 • Vanity: replacement vanity, sink, faucet, and mirror